Kishor-Irnak/SAAS_landing-page/README.md

-Attender is a responsive and theme-ready SaaS landing page built using HTML and Tailwind CSS.
-It features:
+Attender - SaaS Landing Page for Productivity Dashboard 🚀📊 Attender is a responsive and theme-ready SaaS landing page built using HTML and Tailwind CSS.
+Designed to showcase your productivity dashboard product in a sleek, modern way.

-Sticky navbar

-Dark mode support

-Fully responsive grid layout

-Reusable UI components

-Smooth scrolling navigation
+✨ Features
+🧲 Sticky Navbar — Always visible for easy navigation

+🌙 Dark Mode Support — Switch between light and dark themes effortlessly

+📱 Fully Responsive Grid Layout — Looks great on all screen sizes, from mobiles to desktops

+🔄 Reusable UI Components — Clean, modular design for easy customization

+🧭 Smooth Scrolling Navigation — Seamless transition between sections on click

+📸 Preview
+Check out the live demo here:
+🌐 Live Demo:-

+🛠️ Tech Stack
+HTML5

+Tailwind CSS

+🤝 Contributing
+Feel free to open issues or submit pull requests.
+Contributions are welcome!

+Made with ❤️ by Kishor Irnak